Sel roti: Preparation and ingredients

 The dough is poured by hand in a ring shape into boiling oil and cooked on medium heat (around 348 °F to 373 °F) until it turns light brown on both sides.
 Two metallic or wooden sticks (known as jhir in Nepali language), each about 1 ft long, are used for turning the dough while cooking.

 Sel roti are cooked in bulk and can be stored at room temperature for least 20 days.
 Sel roti are often sent as special gifts to family members living away from home or used as prasada, a religious offering.
+Sel roti is also featured in contemporary publications that share simple, easy-to-follow recipes, highlighting it as a basic sweet snack.

+Frying medium

+The type of oil used to fry sel roti affects its quality.
+A 2017 study found that ghee led to the highest fat absorption, while refined soybean oil was the best overall choice for physical and chemical quality.
+Ghee gave the best taste, but soybean and sunflower oils are cheaper and easier to find, and soybean oil is healthier because it has essential fatty acids.

 Occasions and variations

-Sel roti is a delicacy, made mainly for the great Nepali celebration of the Dashain and Tihar festivals.
-It is unique to Nepal and has become an iconic symbol of Nepali culture and festivities, and is made and served throughout the country during festivals as well as during wedding parties, and other ceremonies.
+Sel roti is a special-occasion dish made mainly for the Nepali celebration of the Dashain and Tihar festivals.
+It is unique to Nepal and is made and served throughout the country during festivals as well as wedding parties and other ceremonies.

 It is also a traditional food in Nepali-speaking communities in Darjeeling, Sikkim, Siliguri and Kalimpong regions of India and southern Bhutan.
 It is an essential food at most Nepalese and Kumaoni cultural and traditional events.
-Instead of traditional single ring shape, in Sikkim, Darjeeling and Kalimpong areas, Sel roti is also made in double ring shape.
+Instead of the traditional single-ring shape, sel roti is made in a double-ring shape in the Sikkim, Darjeeling and Kalimpong areas.

-Singhal, a dish from Kumaon region in Uttarakhand state of India, is similar to Sel roti but while Sel roti is made from rice flour, Singhal is prepared from semolina flour.
+Singhal, a dish from the Kumaon region in the Uttarakhand state of India, is similar to sel roti, but while sel roti is made from rice flour, singhal is prepared from semolina flour.

+Nutritional value

+Traditional sel roti is a very rich dish, primarily because it is made from rice flour and sugar and then deep-fried.
+This preparation process results in a high calorie content, fat (around 27% crude fat), and carbohydrates (about 66%), providing roughly 534 kcal per 100 g, but the dish is notably low in protein, fiber, and essential minerals like iron and calcium.
+To improve its nutritional quality, a 2021 study demonstrated that substituting 10% of the rice flour with roasted soy flour significantly boosted the levels of protein, fiber, iron, and calcium.
+Importantly, participants who tasted this modified sel roti actually preferred it, giving it better scores for its appearance, flavor, texture, and overall acceptance compared to the standard recipe.